“These files are JPEGs, you can simply download them onto your computer and print from your desk, or have it sent to be printed.

-Second are three objects with the name also to be traced, in all capital letters.
+Third are five objects with the name also to be traced, in all capital letters.
+The letters are a dotted font, for easy tracing, and large enough for little fingers.

-Next is a counting sheet with a picture of several objects, and a line to write how many of each object the child found.
+Next is a counting sheet with a picture of several objects, and a line to write how many of each object the child found underneath.

 Skills practiced with these sheets: